What is EDI (Electronic Data Interchange) | The Complete Guide

 How Does EDI Work?

-Electronic Data Interchange (EDI) operates by allowing the transfer of standardized data between different business systems or entities.
+EDI operates by allowing the transfer of standardized data between different business systems or entities.
 It typically follows this multi-step process:

 - Prepare the Documents: A buyer will collect and organize the data necessary for the transaction, such as a purchase order.
 This is often done through the buyer’s internal software systems.